 Cooking notes for chilaquiles with chorizo

 - Making ahead is possible if you so desire.
-Prepare the chilaquiles as instructed up to adding the eggs, then turn off the heat and cover with tight lid.
+Prepare the chilaquiles as instructed up to adding the eggs, then turn off the heat and cover with a tight lid.
 Allow it to sit for at least 2 hours before adding in the egg mixture to ensure the crispiness of the tortillas.

 - To reheat, place in a pan or oven on low heat for 15 minutes or until warmed through and the cheese has melted fully.